mlandis/phyddle/docs/source/quick_start.rst

 	cd ~/projects/phyddle/scripts

-Then create and run a pipeline under the settings you've specified in ``my_config.py``:
+Then create and run a pipeline under the settings you've specified in ``config.py``:

 .. code-block:: shell

-	./phyddle.py -c my_config
+	./run_phyddle.py -c config

 This will run a phyddle analysis for a simple 3-region GeoSSE model with just 500 training examples.
 In practice, you'll want to generate a larger training dataset with anywhere from 10k to 1M examples, depending on the model.